jrecchia1029/ansible-avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/management-sflow-settings.md

     # The sFlow process will only be configured if any interface is enabled for sFlow.
     # For default enabling of sFlow for various interface types across the fabric see `fabric_sflow`.
     sflow_settings:

+      # Interval in seconds for sending counter data to the sFlow collector.
+      polling_interval: <int>
       sample:

         # Packet sampling rate that defines the average number of ingress packets that pass through an interface for every packet that is sampled.